shupershuff/Diablo2RLoader/README.md

 1. Open Accounts.csv in a text editor or excel.
 2. Add number for each account starting from 1.
 3. Add your account sign in address
-4. Add your account password (or not, if empty in the csv you can type this into the window each time)
+4. Add your account password.
+This will be converted to an encrypted string after first run.
+If left empty, you will be prompted to enter it when running script and the encrypted password string will be added to the csv.
 5. Add a 'friendly' name for each account, this will appear in your diablo window.
 I just added my Bnet usernames.

 If opening in Excel you add this info in each column.
 Otherwise open and edit in notepad.

-**Run the script manually**
+**Run the script manually for the first time**
 1. Browse to the folder, right click on D2Loader.ps1 and choose run.
-2. This will perform the first time setup for compiling settext.exe and will create a shortcut on your desktop.
+2. This will perform the first time setup for compiling settext.exe, encrypting your passwords and will create a shortcut on your desktop.

 **Optional Script Config**
 Some settings under the Script Options section can be changed by editing D2Loader.ps1 in a text editor.